 Sensor interface and several pedagogical contexts have also been developed to support students to internalise key musical concepts with the interactive tools.
-Figure 2 shows the wireless module and sensor setup to provide various analysis and feedback of the playing (augmented violin [7])
+Figure 3 shows the wireless module and sensor setup to provide various feedbacks of the playing (augmented violin [7])

-Figure 2.
+Figure 3.
 Wireless module and sensor.

 3D motion capture technology is also being ultilised.
 Figure 3 shows the 3D Augmented Mirror (AMIR) [11, 13, 14, 17, 18] captures and visualises the performance in 3D.
 It offers a number of different analyses to support the teaching and learning of bowing technique and body posture.
+Figure 5 shows the bowing tracking with automated bowing annotation on SMR

-Figure 3.
+Figure 4.
 AMIR for 3D visualisation and sonification of a bowing exercise.